Youth Chance High School

 Youth Chance, or YCHS, is a small alternative high school for "at-risk" youth in San Francisco, California.
+Its programs have been noted as reversing aversion to education and increasing self-esteem and outlook at minimal cost.

 History

 Youth Chance High School was founded in 1977 and is run and operated by the YMCA.
-The school accepts students ages 15 to 19 years old with a focus on students who have dropped out of other schools and whom have subsequently been referred by social service agencies, family members or the students themselves.
+The school accepts students aged 15 to 19 years old with a focus on students who have dropped out of other schools and who have subsequently been referred by social service agencies, family members or the students themselves.

+In 1987 it was noted as an example of a "successful intervention program" by the federal Office of Vocational and Adult Education.

 The school works with a diverse student population, preparing them with the necessary academic skills to pass the GED and/or CHSPE (California High School Equivalency Exam).
 97% of the student body are students of color, and all of the students qualify for free or reduced lunch.